jorisschellekens/borb-examples/README.md

 Then you'll explore other layout primitives, such as images and shapes (and their various sub-classes, such as QR-codes).

-Once you have a firm grasp of the primitives, you'll learn how to aggregate those in more complex layout elements such as lists and tables.

 After having read this section you should be able to code up a small proof of concept for any workflow that requires you to generate a PDF document.

+### 1.5.2 Aggregating content using containers

+Once you have a firm grasp of the primitives, you'll learn how to aggregate those in more complex `LayoutElement` objects such as `List` and `Table` objects.

+You'll learn how to use `SmartArt`, which can really elevate your `PDF` and make content so much clearer and easier to understand.

+### 1.5.3 Forms

+In this section you'll learn how you can leverage forms to retrieve input from users, all in PDF.

+You'll explore the classes `borb` has to offer to represent various kinds of user-input such as `TextField`, `DropDownList` and more.

+You'll learn how to get content back out of a form in PDF.

+Finally, you'll learn how to add `Javascript` actions to a PDF, to make your `PDF` documents even more interactive.

-### 1.5.2 Manipulate existing PDF documents
+### 1.5.4 Manipulate existing PDF documents

 In this section you'll explore the things you can do with an existing PDF document.